Other Views, Other

 thirty year veteran of the fashion and public relations industry.
 "To be

 successful you have to be creative and bring a new ingredient to the business."

 That new ingredient may very well be, your Self.

 INTERN OR VOLUNTEER:

-unpaid internship.
-Use job sites like Indeed.com, Simply Hired or
+internship.
+Use job sites like Indeed.com, Glassdoor.
+LinkedIn or dedicated

-pay, make sure you have an up-to-date resume and any work samples to show why
+make sure you have an up-to-date resume and any work samples to show why you

 something to keep on file for future.
 Follow up, to keep those connections